 - Tiger Pride Club - The after school program at Dan Emmett Elementary School in Mount Vernon.

-FamilyWize Prescription Savings - Now merged with SingleCare, this is a free prescription discount program for those without prescription coverage.
+FamilyWize Prescription Savings - Now merged with SingleCare, this is a free prescription discount program.
 There is no enrollment and everyone is eligible.
 Just show the card at your local pharmacy.

 Free Tax Preparation Assistance - United Way volunteers assist individuals preparing their taxes for free!

 Poverty Simulation - A powerful and enlightening opportunity to discover the challenges and struggles families in poverty deal with every day in Knox County.